You-Lab-MIT/SSAI-3D/README.md

 - For all usages, please prepare your data in a single tiff format, with shape `(depth, width, height)`.

 - Move your single-stack 3D dataset to `~/SSAI-3D/demo`.
-For example, it can be [mouse brain neurons](https://drive.google.com/file/d/1p3CUWhaSJXAA_9k8p4nRrhjBmbegQ-vJ/view?usp=sharing) or [mouse liver](https://www.nature.com/articles/s41592-018-0216-7#data-availability).
+For example, it can be 16 bit [mouse brain neurons](https://drive.google.com/file/d/1p3CUWhaSJXAA_9k8p4nRrhjBmbegQ-vJ/view?usp=sharing) or [mouse liver](https://www.nature.com/articles/s41592-018-0216-7#data-availability).

 #### Pre-trained Model Checkpoints